zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/docs/zos-security.md

 3. `platformThreadLevelSecurity` - a bean that implements [`PlatformThreadLevelSecurity`](/src/main/java/com/ca/mfaas/sampleservice/security/PlatformThreadLevelSecurity.java) interface to to thread-level security context change functions such as `wrapCallableInEnvironmentForAuthenticatedUser` or `wrapRunnableInEnvironmentForAuthenticatedUser` that allows you to wrap any code to the z/OS security environment of the user that has authenticated to the REST API

-4. `org.zowe.sdk.zos.security.thread.CallInThreadLevelSecurityEnvironmentByDaemon` and `org.zowe.sdk.zos.security.thread.RunInThreadLevelSecurityEnvironmentByDaemon`] classes that implement standard Java interfaces `Callable` and `Runnable` that can wrap any existing code in `Callable` and `Runnable` into a code that will switch the security context just for the code in them
+4. `org.zowe.commons.zos.security.thread.CallInThreadLevelSecurityEnvironmentByDaemon` and `org.zowe.commons.zos.security.thread.RunInThreadLevelSecurityEnvironmentByDaemon`] classes that implement standard Java interfaces `Callable` and `Runnable` that can wrap any existing code in `Callable` and `Runnable` into a code that will switch the security context just for the code in them

 5. `PlatformSecurityService` - interfaces for low-level security functions that are z/OS platform dependent
    - `ZosJniPlatformSecurityService` - implementation of the previous interface for z/OS that is using JNI to call the native code that provides security functionality on z/OS - this is annotated by `@Profile("zos")` so it is used only when the application is running on z/OS
    - `DummyPlatformSecurityService` - dummy implementation that can run anywhere but it is not integrated with z/OS security

-6. `org.zowe.sdk.zos.security.jin.Secur.java` defines the native methods to Java and load the shared library to Java
+6. `org.zowe.commons.zos.security.jin.Secur.java` defines the native methods to Java and load the shared library to Java

-7. `zowe-rest-api-sdk-spring/zossrc/secur.c` implements the native code in XL C, it is linked to `libsecur.so` library
+7. `zowe-rest-api-commons-spring/zossrc/secur.c` implements the native code in XL C, it is linked to `libsecur.so` library

-> **Note** The files above are a part of the sample application so you need to copy them to your application.
-There is a future work defined to move them to an SDK library (<https://github.com/zowe/sample-spring-boot-api-service/issues/5>).

 At this point, we leave our code and we are calling services provided by z/OS: